Emresen54/Remoter/README.md

 # Remoter

-Remoter is a lightweight remote control tool that lets you control your PC from your phone, tablet, or another device using a browser.
+Remoter is a lightweight remote control tool that allows you to control your PC using your phone or tablet through a browser.

+No installation required – just run the executable and connect instantly using a QR code.

+---

 ## Features

-- Touchpad-style mouse control
+- Mouse control (move, left click, right click)
-- Left / Right click support
-- Two-finger scrolling
-- Keyboard input (text + special keys)
-- Fast text input via clipboard
+- Fast keyboard input (clipboard-based typing)
-- Clear-after-send text behavior
-- Restore last sent text
-- Token-based authentication
+- Two-finger scroll support
+- Mobile-friendly control interface
-- Dynamic session token (changes on each start)
+- Dynamic session token for secure access
-- Automatic local IP detection
-- QR code connection
+- QR code instant connection
-- QR auto-connect (token included in URL)
-- Built-in admin dashboard
-- Live connection status (connected devices)
-- Copy URL / Copy Token buttons
-- Single-port architecture (no separate frontend server)
+- Works over local network (no internet required)

+---

-## How it works
+## Usage

-1. Start the server on your PC
+1. Start `RemoterServer.exe`
-2. Admin page opens automatically
+2. Admin page will open automatically
-3. Scan the QR code OR open the URL manually
+3. Scan the QR code or open the provided URL on your phone
-4. If opened via QR → connects automatically
-5. If opened manually → enter token
-6. Control your PC remotely
+4. Start controlling your PC

+---

+## Requirements

+- Both devices must be connected to the same network
+- Windows Defender may ask for permission (allow it)

+---

+## Notes

+- Designed for personal use and lightweight remote control
+- No external server or cloud required
+- All communication stays within your local network

+---

+## Version

+Current version: v1.0.0

+---

 ## Tech Stack

-- Node.js (server)
+- Node.js
 - Express
 - Socket.IO
-- React
+- React (frontend)
-- QRCode

-## Notes

-- Works over local network (same Wi-Fi)
-- Each session generates a new token
-- QR code contains the token for faster connection
-- No installation required for client devices
+- nut.js (mouse & keyboard control)

+---

-## Status
+## License

-V4 – Stable version with QR auto-connect, admin UI, and improved UX
+MIT License